TSNelson/resume/README.md

 * Familiar with user experience design practices.
 * Able to devise solutions informed by behavioral economics, cognitive psychology, and gamification strategies.
 * Produced digital and printed visual media for promotional purposes.
 * Refined a personal knowledge management system, including curating content into an evolving information architecture.
-The collections have drawn over 100,000 views to date. http://www.pearltrees.com/tor.nelson
+The collections have drawn over 100,000 views to date. (http://www.pearltrees.com/tor.nelson "link to collections on pearltrees")

 ### Communication
 * Experience with customer service, sales and negotiation.
 Familiar with negotiation strategy and contract law.